John Muir In The Study Commons: A Case Study In The Aesthetic And Educational Impact Of Art In The Library, 2012 University of the Pacific

 Introduction

 The term "grey literature" brings connotations of bleakness, apathy, indifference, and questionable authority to mind (Mason, 2009).
-Upon investigation, this is far from true, unless you find research papers from eminent researchers to be boring.
+Upon investigation, this is far from truth, unless you find research papers from eminent researchers to be boring.
 Grey literature has some connection to the brain's "grey matter" since so much of it seems highly intellectual and is significant for research and development in many subject areas.
 Grey literature is used to describe publications not published commercially or indexed by major database vendors.
 It is occasionally the sole source for specific research questions.
-This is why it is highly imperative for academic …
+This is why it is highly imperative for academic libraries …

 Library Philosophy and Practice (e-journal)